Tesohh/dotdepot/README.md

 4. Fill out config.yml (see [configuration](#configuration))

 ## Configuration
-> NOTE: if you want to just pull, you can leave `config.yml` empty.
+> Note: if you want to just pull, you can leave `config.yml` empty.

 Here's an example config.yml:
 ```yml